jonahksimmons/bolfam/README.md

 Do you like really long one liners?
 Do you think you are better than everyone because you use dmenu?
 Do you hate ease and *features*?
 I have the best browser for you.

-# BOLFAM
+# James B.O.L.A.M.
-Browser One Line For Arrogant Masochist.
+Browser One Liner for Arrogant Masochist, but you can call him James.

 ## Features